SSProve/ssprove/README.md

 The files of interest are mainly contained in the [rhl_semantics/only_prob/] directory.

-This relational effect observation is defined in the file [rhl_semantics/only_prob/ThetaDex.v] as a composition:
+This relational effect observation is called `thetaDex` in the development and is defined in the file [rhl_semantics/only_prob/ThetaDex.v] as a composition:
 FreeProb² ---`unary_theta_dens²`---> SDistr² ---`θ_morph`---> Wrelprop